flexera-public/policy_templates/cost/kubecost/cluster/README.md

 ## What It Does

-This policy template reports a Kubecost Cluster Sizing Recommendation generated from the user-specified parameters.
+This policy template reports a Kubecost cluster sizing recommendation generated from the user-specified parameters.
 Optionally, this report can be emailed.

 ## Input Parameters